 The plain language of the [MMA] supports this view.
-Section 4 refers to a "qualifying patient who has been issued and possesses a registry identification card" and protects a qualifying patient from "arrest, prosecution, or penalty in any manner" MCL 333.26424(a).
-On the other hand, § 8(a) refers only to a "patient," not a qualifying patient, and only permits a patient to "assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana" MCL 333.26428(a).
+Section 4 refers to a "qualifying patient who has been issued and possesses a registry identification card" and protects a qualifying patient from "arrest, prosecution, or penalty in any manner . . . ."
+MCL 333.26424(a).
+On the other hand, § 8(a) refers only to a "patient," not a qualifying patient, and only permits a patient to "assert the medical purpose for using marihuana as a defense to any prosecution involving marihuana . . . ."
+MCL 333.26428(a).
 Thus, adherence to § 4 provides protection that differs from that of § 8.
-Because of the differing levels of protection in sections 4 and 8, the plain language of the statute establishes that § 8 is applicable for a patient who does not satisfy § 4.
-[Redden, 290 Mich App slip op at 10.]
+Because of the differing levels of protection in §§ 4 and 8, the plain language of the statute establishes that § 8 is applicable for a patient who does not satisfy § 4.
+[Id. at 81.]

-The Court also found it significant that the ballot proposal "explicitly informed voters that the law would permit registered and unregistered patients to assert medical reasons for using marijuana as a defense to any prosecution involving marijuana.
-Id., slip op at 11.
-For this reason, the Court in Redden concluded that the "district court did not err by permitting [the] defendants to raise the affirmative defense even though neither satisfied the registry-identification-card requirement of § 4."
+The Court also found it significant that the ballot proposal "explicitly informed voters that the law would permit registered and unregistered patients to assert medical reasons for using marijuana as a defense to any prosecution involving marijuana."
+Id. at 82.
+For this reason, the Court in Redden concluded that the "district court did not err by permitting defendants to raise the affirmative defense even though neither satisfied the registry-identification-card requirement of § 4."
 Id.

 After concluding that the defendants did not have to be registered in order to assert a defense under § 8, the Court in Redden turned to the propriety of the circuit court's decision to reinstate the charges against the defendants.
 The Court first noted that the existence of an affirmative defense is typically to be considered by a jury at trial.
-Redden, 290 Mich App slip op at 12, citing People v Waltonen, 272 Mich App 678, 690 n 5; 728 NW2d 881 (2006).
-However, the Court acknowledged that, where a defense is complete and there are no conflicting facts on the defense, it could be argued that there "would be no probable cause to believe a crime was committed."
-Id.
-Nevertheless, because there were issues of fact that had to be resolved by a jury, the Court concluded that the circuit court did not err in reinstating the charges and binding the defendants over for trial.
+Id. at 84, citing People v Waltonen, 272 Mich App 678, 690 n 5; 728 NW2d 881 (2006).
+However, the Court acknowledged that when a defense is complete and there are no conflicting facts on the defense, it could be argued that there "would be no probable cause to believe a crime had been committed."
+Redden, 290 Mich App at 84.
+Nevertheless, because there were issues of fact that had to be resolved by a jury, the Court concluded that the circuit court did not err by reinstating the charges and binding the defendants over for trial.
 Id.

 Accordingly, under Redden, a person may assert a § 8 defense even if he or she does not have a valid registration card, as required under § 4.
-But it must be noted that, in reaching this conclusion, the Court in Redden did not directly address whether any of the other limitations stated under § 4 applied to the assertion of a defense under § 8.
+But it must be noted that, in reaching this conclusion, the Court in Redden did not directly address whether any of the other limitations stated under § 4 apply to the assertion of a defense under § 8.
 Indeed, the Court in Redden reached its conclusion on the basis of the reference to "patient"-as opposed to "qualifying patient"-in § 8 and the fact that the ballot language indicated that the MMA provided a defense to unregistered patients.
 As such, the holding in Redden did not preclude application of the remaining limitations stated in § 4 to the assertion of a defense under § 8.

-Under § 8(a), a person may "assert" a "medical purpose" defense to any prosecution involving marijuana, "[e]xcept as provided in section 7."
-MCL 333.26428(a).
-Although § 7(b) does provide a list of situations for which the immunity and defense provided under the MMA will not apply, it also clearly states that the use of marijuana is "allowed" only "to the extent that it is carried out in accordance with the provisions of this act."
+Under § 8(a), a person may "assert" a "medical purpose" defense to any prosecution involving marijuana, "[e]xcept as provided in section 7 . . . ."
+Although § 7(b) does provide a list of situations in which the immunity and defense provided under the MMA will not apply, § 7(a) also clearly states that the use of marijuana is "allowed" only "to the extent that it is carried out in accordance with the provisions of this act."
 MCL 333.26427(a).
 That is, a person asserting a defense under § 8 must demonstrate that he or she has complied with the entire MMA.